ilya-z/pathfinder/README.md

 Open browser with localhost:3000
 ```

-How deploy app to Firebase:
+How to deploy app to Firebase:
 * firebase init
 * npm run deploy